 Swala Camp: Our full report

-The 12 rooms at Swala Camp are spread along sandy pathways to one side of the main area.
-Raised on wooden platforms, they are part canvas, part stone structures, and their elegant style is very much in keeping with that of the main area.
-You can enter the tents either through the zipped canvas flaps on the veranda, or through proper locking doors at the back.
+The 12 tented rooms at Swala Camp are located under shady acacia trees and spread along sandy pathways to one side of the main area.
+All recently refurbished (2018), the canvas tents are raised on wooden platforms, and their elegant style is very much in keeping with that of the main area.
+They are decorated with neutral tones complemented with bold black stripes and pops of mustard yellow.

-Our viewSwala Camp is a very well-run camp.
-The service was friendly, the food excellent, and the rooms and main areas very stylish.
-It would make a good base for a couple of nights to explore Tarangire National Park – and is located in a quiet area, deep within the park.
-This means that it takes longer to reach than the camps around Tarangire's northern edge, but also that game-viewing whilst you’re here is a much better experience, as you’ll be aware of few other vehicles.
+Swala Camp is very well-run, the service is friendly, and the rooms and main areas are stylish.
+It makes a good base for a couple of nights to explore Tarangire National Park.
+Being in the quieter southern area of the park, it takes longer to reach than the camps around Tarangire's busier northern edge, but your wildlife-viewing experience here is much more exclusive, as there are few other vehicles around.

 Food & drink

 - When we last visited Swala Camp we didn't have time to stay for a meal, but the manager explained that guests could expect the following:

 Breakfast is a choice of a fresh fruit, cereals, yoghurts, freshly baked breads and muffins, followed by a cooked-to-order breakfast.

 Lunch is a three-course menu served with freshly baked bread.
 For the main course there is usually a choice of either a vegetable or a meat dish.
 Many guests will opt to take a boxed lunch out with them.